How to Match Backsplash with Granite Countertops

 Go traditional with ceramic tile

 Identify colors in your granite, its spots and veining, and find a ceramic tile that has the same color overall or as a detail.
-Take a sample of granite with you to find the match easier.
+Take a sample of granite with you to easier determine what backsplash goes with granite countertops.

 Go big and bold with travertine tile

 When you’re looking at how to choose a backsplash for granite countertops, you may want to go big and bold.
 Many people use a travertine tile and place it in a unique pattern.
 Look at the veins within the granite and try to pick a color that will coordinate and enhance the stone’s hues.
 You don’t want to pick the exact same color as the granite, or it will lack that wow factor.
 By choosing the least likely color, it will make that color pop in your stone.
 For this purpose, consider Juparana Delicatus Granite.
 With its rich, deep colors and beautiful patterns, this granite will make a strong style statement in your kitchen and home.